 - 1. Students are expected to identify individual learning needs that may be met in this course.
 Please talk with the tutor to see how this might be accomplished. - 2.
 Assignments are due by the beginning of class on the dates specified.
-If an assignment is late, the mark for the assignment will drop 15% for each school day it is late.
+If an assignment is late, the mark for the assignment will drop 10% for each school day it is late. - 3.
+Students may be required to submit a medical certificate if a student's ability to complete the course is affected for medical reasons.
+Please see the BCIT Nursing Program Medical Certificate Definition attached to this course outline.